-- i.
-Individually anchored buoys basically serve as floating signs: - ii.
-Warning buoys and signs should be installed at least 300 feet (91.44 meters) from the structures or at a greater distance, depending on where the hazard begins; and - iii.
+i.
+Individually anchored buoys basically serve as floating signs;

+- ii.
+Warning buoys and signs should be installed at least 300 feet (91.44 meters) from the structures or at a greater distance, depending on where the hazardous current begin, and closer to the dam if the reservoir is relatively small; and - iii.
 Buoys should be in place to mark special hazards for boaters in reservoirs such as shallow areas, rocks, boulders, temporary structures, outcroppings, etc.